WKroese/PythonCourse_IMAU_2024/README.md

 ## Python/Jupyter installation instructions:

 For both the workshop and almost all master courses, you will need to have Python installed on your pc.
 In the workshops we will work with Jupyter Notebooks.
 If you have not installed Python and Jupyter yet, please see `Installation of Anaconda and Jupyter Notebook.pdf` for installation instructions.
+Please note that on Friday September 6th there is a python assignment, so make sure you have everything installed before then.

 ## Course evaluation